MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 Your device node may be different.
 To determine what your device node is, refer to the output of the diskutil list command.

-6. Safely eject and remove the SD-Card or Flash Drive when the copy operation is completed.
+6. Safely eject and remove the SD card or Flash Drive when the copy operation is completed.

 ### Setup Your MinnowBoard Turbot and Boot to Wind River Pulsar
 1. Connect a USB keyboard and USB mouse to the USB ports on the board.
 2. Connect an HDMI monitor to the microHDMI port on the board.
 3. Plug in Ethernet cable to your board.
-4. Plug the Micro SD-Card into your board.
+4. Plug the Micro SD card into your board.
 It's inserted with the metal pins upwards.
 If you're using a Flash Drive, use the bottom USB3 port on the Turbot.
 5. Plug in the power adapter to power your board on.
 6. Pulsar Linux boots up to the XFCE graphical desktop.